-Orientation for College Success
+Orientation for College Success 0.5 hour lecture

 This course is recommended for all students and designed to orient them to the college environment and educational opportunities in a holistic manner.
 The course contains an introduction to academic procedures and policies, goal setting, educational planning, college services and facilities and an exploration of the various opportunities of higher education in California.
 Students develop an educational plan to achieve tentative goals.
 Transfer Status: Transferable to UC/CSU, see counselor for limitations.